Isrothy/neominimap.nvim/README.md

 ## Lua API

 <details>
- <summary>Click to expand</summary>

-These are the corresponding commands in the Lua API.
+ <summary>These are the corresponding commands in the Lua API.</summary>

 | Function                                    | Description                                                  | Arguments                                                            |
 |---------------------------------------------|--------------------------------------------------------------|----------------------------------------------------------------------|